pearmini/genji/README.md

 Let's explain how Genji manage to do these.

-Each JavaScript codeblock in Genji is executable by default.
+Each JavaScript codeblock in Genji is **executable** and **writeable** by default.
 And it suppose to have only one _statement_ or _expression_ in each codeblock.
 The return value of the codeblock will be displayed in the document as output with different form.

 It it is a _HTMLElement_ or _SVGElement_, the element will be mounted directly, such as: